 When there is an original sound in the world, it makes a hundred echoes.

 Variation XI is dedicated to George Robertson Sinclair (1863 – 1917).
 He was an organist at Hereford Cathedral from 1889 until his death in 1917.
-During the 1890s he performed chamber music at the Elgar residence with the Fitton sisters, Basil Nevinson, Hew Steuart Powell and Winifred Norbury.
+During the 1890s he performed chamber music at the Elgar residence with the Fitton sisters, Basil Nevinson, Hew Steuart Powell, and Winifred Norbury.
 Elgar frequently visited the Sinclair home and composed musical fragments in the visitor book.
 Ein feste Burg may play through and over Variation XI as shown in Figure 20.1.
-An audio file of this melodic mapping supports the efficacy of this contrapuntal solution.
+An audiovisual file of this melodic mapping verifies the efficacy of this contrapuntal solution.

 Melodic Interval Mirroring